What are the treatment options for patients with kidney failure?

 On the contrary, most patients on peritoneal dialysis can have a less stringent fluid restriction because the therapy is done continuously with constant fluid removal, but still being frugal on water and salt intake is ideal.

 Some patients take this statement as they can eat and drink anything in whatever way and amount.

 Even healthy people need to have a balanced, nutritious and moderate diet.
 Even more, people who are unfortunately ill.
 So, even if you are undergoing peritoneal dialysis, you still need to control your diet and fluid.
 If in doubt, consult your own doctor or consult me.

 Most haemodialysis is performed in a dialysis centre and not at home, so people need to commute to dialysis centres.

 Occasionally, dialysis centres might not be very accessible or access-friendly, which is important as many patients are elderly or have mobility issues.

 So, this is important to consider, because special transport might need to be arranged, and peritoneal dialysis is performed at home with no need to commute.
 In addition, for busy patients, commuting becomes a chore.

-If choosing peritoneal dialysis, the quality of the vision and the degree of dexterity of the patient needs to be considered as it involves precise connection of tubes, avoiding the need to accidental contamination by touching with the fingers or other objects the sterile ends of the tubes, to prevent infection.
+If choosing peritoneal dialysis, the quality of the vision and the degree of dexterity of the patient needs to be considered as it involves the precise connection of tubes, avoiding the need for accidental contamination by touching with the fingers or other objects the sterile ends of the tubes, to prevent infection.

 These can be circumvented with the help of a caregiver, which can be a relative or someone paid for that service, but this imposes on the caregiver, with such responsibility.